War Office Subsidy Scheme: Other subsidy schemes before WW1

 The German subsidy scheme was outlined in an article in Commercial Motor in 1908, amounting to £200 initial subsidy and £50 per year for 5 years for vehicles approved by their War Office.
 Manufacturers were able to apply to the scheme individually and have their vehicles inspected for compliance with the requirements.
 Vehicles had to be made in Germany, and the sale of the subsidy vehicles abroad was not permitted.
-A similar scheme was introduced by the Bavarian War Office in 1908, and heavy vehicle trials organised by the Austrian Motor Club had valuable prizes donated by the Imperial War Office.
+A similar scheme was introduced by the Bavarian Ministry of War in 1908, and heavy vehicle trials organised by the Austrian Motor Club had valuable prizes donated by the Imperial War Office.

 French trials for vehicles for military use were run by the Automobile Club of France (ACF) annually from 1905, with the prizes funded by the French War Department.
 The French subsidy scheme, introduced in 1910, offered £120 initial subsidy and £40 per year for three years.
 Soon after war was declared it was realised that a particular aspect of the French scheme (whereby every component had to be made in France and of French materials) was of vital importance due to the dominance of Robert Bosch GmbH in the supply of magnetos used by aircraft, motor cycles, cars and trucks.
 The French subsidy system had led to Bosch building a factory in France, and this enabled some magneto supply in the early stages of WW1 while allied alternatives were rapidly put into production.

 Post WW1 scheme

 A new subsidy scheme was introduced in 1922 for 30cwt lorries, and was less strict in the details of the vehicles eligible.
-The following makers were granted subsidy certificates in 1923, Clément-Talbot Ltd, Albion Motor Car Co Ltd, Crossley Motors Ltd, and Karrier Motors Ltd, Thornycroft added their A1 subsidy model in October 1924, Guy Motors also produced a 30cwt subsidy model.
+The following makers were granted subsidy certificates in 1923, Clément-Talbot, Albion Motor Car Co, Crossley Motors, and Karrier Motors, Thornycroft added their A1 subsidy model in October 1924, Guy Motors also produced a 30cwt subsidy model.
 In 1924 the scheme was extended to three years, and in 1926 it was extended for the first time to include six wheeled vehicles.
-Thornycroft, Crossley and Leyand all produced subsidy 6-wheelers.
+Thornycroft, Crossley and Leyland all produced subsidy 6-wheelers.

 The subsidy scheme was closed down in 1935, with no new vehicles from 31 July.
 Vehicles already on the system continued until expiry of the subsidy period.